-Structure/Object Setback Type Maximum Encroachment Street- Facing Side none permitted Eaves, canopies, porches Front 2.5 feet; 4 feet in the front yard for front porches with a 5-foot minimum including their eaves, or balcony covers, cornices, sills, etc. Rear clear horizontal dimension.
-The maximum height to the top of roof for the front porch structure shall be no more than 12 feet.
-See Diagram $10-1-603$ (G)(2)(A) Interior Side up to within 2.5 feet of property line (6) Street- Facing Side 2.5 feet (6) Garden window boxes and non- structural bay windows Front 2.5 feet Siluciulai bay willuows Rear 2.5 feet Interior Side 2 feet but no less than 3 feet from the property line Street- Facing Side 2.5 feet Uncovered patios or porches at ground level.
-For a built-up slab- Front 4 feet (5) on-grade deck on a sloped lot, four inches above the lowest Rear up to property line adjacent grade are permitted.
+Structure/Object Setback Type Maximum Encroachment Street- Facing Side none permitted Eaves, canopies, porches including their eaves, or balcony covers, cornices, sills, etc. Front Rear 2.5 feet; 4 feet in the front yard for front porches with a 5-foot minimum clear horizontal dimension.
+The maximum height to the top of ceiling roof in for the front porch structure shall be no more than 12 feet.
+See Diagram 10-1- 603 (G)(2)(A) Interior Side up to within 2.5 feet of property line (6) Street- Facing Side 2.5 feet (6) Garden window boxes and non- structural bay windows Front 2.5 feet Rear 2.5 feet Interior Side 2 feet but no less than 3 feet from the property line Street- Facing Side 2.5 feet Uncovered patios or porches at ground level.
+For a built-up slab-on- Front 4 feet (5) grade deck on a sloped lot, four inches above the lowest adjacent Rear up to property line grade are permitted.
 Interior Side up to property line Street- Facing Side up to property line (5)